 The following principles govern the disciplinary process.
-Every effort is made to bring about outcomes that are positive for all parties involved; students will be members of all otherwise authorized by law or court order.
+Every effort is made to bring about outcomes that are positive for all parties involved; students will be members of all Student Governing Association judicial bodies; formal hearing processes are fundamentally fair and respect the rights of the individuals involved; confidentiality will be respected; records of proceedings will be released only on written authorization of the student(s) involved unless otherwise authorized by law or court order.
 The procedures are outlined in the SGA Judicial Code, included in the by-laws to the SGA Constitution.